sez11a/liferay-docs/en/user/articles-dxp/120-search/14-similar-results.markdown

 [TOC levels=1-4]

-DON'T FORGET TO UPDATE THE CONFIGURATION ARTICLE AND THE SOLR LIST

 There are numerous ways to tune the search experience, and Similar Results is one of them.
 With Similar Results, you add a widget to a page and display results that are similar to the _main asset_ that's selected on the page.